Adding a signature to email messages is always important. It helps you improve the way you communicate and share your brand.

 HTML email signature

 You could also create a custom HTML email signature and insert your own hyperlinks, images, and messages.
-This is a good approach, but it can be difficult to get a custom HTML signature working properly as there are so many details that could go wrong.
+This is a viable approach, but it can be difficult to get a custom HTML signature working properly as there are so many details that could go wrong.

 If you don’t have the technical knowledge, the best approach is to use a tool like Bybrand, which already offers a prebuilt and tested HTML solution.
 The above templates were created with the Bybrand editor.